underscoreio/essential-scala/src/pages/intro/literals.md

 This interaction at the REPL shows us that the literal `42` evaluates to the `Int` `42`.
 Don't confuse a literal with the value it evaluates to!
 The literal expression is the representation in the program text before the program is run.
 The value is the representation in the computer's memory after the program has run.

-If you have prior programming experience you won't be surprised at the available literals in Java.
+If you have prior programming experience, particularly Java experience, you won't be surprised at the available literals in Scala.
 Here's a quick run down of the major ones.

 ### Numbers